What would we do without our great and loyal employees? Nothing! But unfortunately, hackers like to take advantage of our enthusiastic colleagues…

 SAT training courses are socially responsible.
 Let’s say we’re working on an operating system that’s not vulnerable to a particular attack.
 That’s no reason not to care.
 We can spread malware from our phones to, for example, hospital PCs and risk the lives of many.
 So it is our social responsibility not to infect others.
 The SAT training gives us the basis to recognize and stop the spread.

-For highly regulated companies in specific markets such as the financial sector or healthcare, SAT trainings are a legal requirement.
+For highly regulated companies in specific markets such as the financial sector or healthcare, SAT training is a legal requirement.
 By showing that you, as a company, meet these high standards, it opens new doors and possibilities.

 Safety awareness training benefits both the employer and the employees.
 The more competent they are and aware of how to handle information that has to go through security protocols, the less sensitive they are to costly security incidents that hackers are likely to give thorough access to your data/network.